Homogenization of Schrodinger equations. Extended Effective Mass Theorems for non-crystalline matter

 This paper is the second part of the Project initiated with T. Andrade, W. Neves, J. Silva \cite{AndradeNevesSilva} (Homogenization of Liouville Equations beyond stationary ergodic setting) concerning the study of moving electrons in non-crystalline matter, which justify the form considered for the coefficients in \eqref{jhjkhkjhkj765675233}.
 We recall that crystalline materials, also called perfect materials, are described by periodic functions.
 Thus any homogenization result for Schr\"odinger equations with periodic coefficients is restrict to crystalline matter.
 Moreover, perfect materials are rare in Nature, there exist much more non-crystalline than crystalline materials.
 For instance, there exists a huge class called quasi-perfect materials (see Section \ref{6775765ff0090sds}, also \cite{AndradeNevesSilva}), which are closer to perfect ones.
 Indeed, the concept of stochastic deformations are very suitable to describe interstitial defects in materials science (see Cances, Le Bris \cite{CancesLeBris}, and Myers \cite{Myers}).

 One remarks that, the homogenization of the Schr\"odinger equation in \eqref{jhjkhkjhkj765675233}, when the stochastic deformation $\Phi(y,\omega)$ is the identity mapping and the coefficients are periodic, were studied by Allaire, Piatnitski \cite{AllairePiatnitski}.
 Notably, that paper presents the discussion about the differences between the scaling considered in \eqref{jhjkhkjhkj765675233} and the one called semi-classical limit.
 We are not going to rephrase this point here, and address the reader to Chapter 4 in \cite{BensoussanLionsPapanicolaou} for more general considerations about that.
 It should be mentioned that, to the best of our knowledge the present work is the first to study the homogenization of the Schr\"odinger equations beyond the periodic setting, applying the double-scale limits and the wave function is spanned on the Bloch basis.
-Therefore, we have extended the Bloch Theory, which was restrict until now to periodic potentials.

 Last but not least, one observes that the initial data $u_\varepsilon^0$ shall be considered well-prepared, see equation \eqref{WellPreparedness}.
 This assumption is fundamental for the abstract homogenization result established in Theorem \ref{876427463tggfdhgdfgkkjjlmk}, where the limit function obtained from $u_\varepsilon$ satisfies a simpler Schr\"odinger equation, called the effective mass equation, with effective constant coefficients, namely matrix $A^*$, and potential $V^*$.
 This homogenization procedure is well known in solid state physics as Effective Mass Theorems, see Section \ref{HomoSchEqu}.